enthought/traits/docs/source/traits_user_manual/defining.rst

         married = Map({'yes': 1, 'no': 0 }, default_value="yes")

-This example defines a Person class which has a **married** trait attributute which accepts values "yes" and "no".
+This example defines a Person class which has a **married** trait attribute which accepts values "yes" and "no".
 The default value is set to "yes".
 The name of the shadow attribute is the name of the Map attribute followed by an underscore, i.e ``married_`` Instantiating the class produces the following::